Which AI does Atlassian use? A complete overview for 2026

 In Jira and Jira Service Management

-For anyone living in Jira and Jira Service Management, the AI features are all about cutting down on manual work and speeding up workflows.
+For anyone living in Jira and Jira Service Management, the AI features are all about streamlining manual work and speeding up workflows.

-Talk to Jira in plain English: Forget trying to remember the syntax for Jira Query Language (JQL).
+• Talk to Jira in plain English: Jira makes it easier to find what you need without memorizing the syntax for Jira Query Language (JQL).
 You can now just type what you’re looking for in simple language.
-For example, asking, "show me all tickets assigned to my team that are due this week" actually works, saving you from a JQL headache.
+For example, asking, "show me all tickets assigned to my team that are due this week" works beautifully, saving you time on complex queries.

-Get the TL;DR on tickets: We’ve all opened a ticket with a description that’s a novel and a comment thread that’s even longer.
+• Get the TL;DR on tickets: We've all opened a ticket with a detailed description and a long comment thread.
 AI summaries can give you the key points in seconds.
-This is a lifesaver for support agents or managers who need to get up to speed on an incident without reading every single update.
+This is a great feature for support agents or managers who need to get up to speed on an incident quickly.

-A virtual agent for JSM: The virtual agent in Jira Service Management can automatically answer common customer questions by pulling information from your Confluence knowledge base.
-The goal is to handle the simple, repetitive questions so your human agents can focus their brainpower on the tricky stuff.
+• A virtual agent for JSM: The virtual agent in Jira Service Management can automatically answer common customer questions by pulling information from your Confluence knowledge base.
+This allows your team to handle common requests efficiently so human agents can focus on more specialized tasks.

 This video demonstrates how you can use Atlassian Intelligence to break down epics and create stories in Jira automatically.